What are the 3 things you’ll need to consider before you buy a microSD card for your voice recorder?

 Now, the default/lowest SD bus speed was defined by the SD1.0 specification as 12.5MB/s.
 That’s 25 times faster write speed than you’ll ever need when using the Zoom H1n!

 So what do you need to consider when searching for an SD card for audio recording?
 Most, if not all audio voice recorders support the microSD form factor.
 So buy a microSD card and not a full size SD card.
 That’s easy.

-Then you need to consider file system compatibility, capacity, and keep an eye out for non-genuine microSD cards.
+Then, you’ll need to consider file system compatibility, capacity, and keep an eye out for non-genuine microSD cards.

 File System Compatibility: SDHC vs SDXC

 The most important consideration when looking for a microSD card for your audio voice recorder is file system compatibility.
 And the SD standard does a very poor job of informing consumers which system file formats supported by each SD standard.
 Here’s a handy guide:

 The two most popular SD standards used by SD manufactures are microSDHC and microSDXC.
 Before buying a microSD card for your audio recorder, look at the recorder’s user manual and find out if your recorder supports microSDHC or microSDXC cards or both.